voedger/reqmd/worklog.md

   - Me: Modify design
 - Copilot.Claude: Based on your answers, I'll propose the implementation.
 We need to modify several files🏆

+## cleanup

+- Copilot.Claude: Identify LLMs notes that should be removed👍
+  - The following line appears twice in the document and should be removed: Let me help you rewrite this technical documentation with a more professional structure and better formatting.
+  - They are clearly meta-comments from an AI assistant and not part of the actual technical documentation.
+The content before and after these lines is legitimate design documentation and should remain in place.

 ## Intermediate results

 ### Prompt_CoverageFootnoteRegex